-Jennifer Eberhardt, author of Biased, to speak March 19
+POSTPONED: Jennifer Eberhardt, author of Biased, keynote to be rescheduled

 Social psychologist Dr. Jennifer Eberhardt will present her talk, “Biased,” at 7 p.m. on Thursday, March 19, in the Center for Performing Arts Concert Hall on Illinois State University’s campus.